biostat821-2023/Final__project/README.md

 2. Analytical Service
 - (1) Use Pandas and Numpy to do data analysis
-- (2) Use Dash to visulize the output
+- (2) Use Dash to visualize the output

 3. Containerization and CI
 - (1) Use Docker to contianerize the application